-Although Bluetooth pairing isn’t a complicated process, starting with version 1803 (Spring Creators Update), Windows 10 will detect when a Bluetooth is in range and ready to pair and it’ll pop a toast notification with a Connect button to quickly complete the setup.
+Although Bluetooth pairing isn’t a complicated process, starting with version 1803 (April 2018 Update), Windows 10 will detect when a Bluetooth is in range and ready to pair and it’ll pop a toast notification with a Connect button to quickly complete the setup.

 What’s new on Settings experience

-On Windows 10 version 1803 (Redstone 4), the Settings app is getting an overhaul with a new homepage that includes smaller icons with titles aligned to the right.
+On Windows 10 version 1803 (April 2018 Update), the Settings app is getting an overhaul with a new homepage that includes smaller icons with titles aligned to the right.
 Sections now feature the Acrylic material effect on the left side, the home button is now a house icon, and a lot of other tweaks and improvements.

 In addition, when using the light theme the Reveal highlight effect is more noticeable than before showing darker borders when hovering items, but it removes the Border Reveal effect on lists and tree views.
 You’ll not only see this in the Settings app, but across Windows 10 too.

 Using the Display settings, it’s now possible to adjust the brightness of SDR content on HDR displays.

 Also, there is a new Advanced display settings option, under the “Multi displays” section, that allows you to access more details about your monitor.